 Blue Veins in Hands

 Blue veins in hands suddenly or feeder and reticular veins are venous blood vessels that can be blue in color.
 The change in color is due to the veins being abnormally stretched beneath the surface of the skin.
 Blue veins can appear in the hands.
 Although blue hand veins are smaller than varicose veins, they can be unsightly and sometimes painful.
 The cause of blue veins can vary from aging or genetics to loss of fat or even the shade of your skin.
 Treatment during the early stages of any venous vein condition may improve appearance as well as prevent further progression of the condition.

 Green hand veins in the hands are generally a normal condition.
 However, green vein lines can be a sign of varicose veins.
 A good indicator of varicose veins is when the veins are bulging and appear knotted or twisted.
 Green veins are more common but can be found in the hands.
 Green veins on the hands are similar to spider veins but just a little bigger.
 Sometimes they may be a sign of a venous issue like varicose veins.
 Oftentimes green veins are unavoidable.
 However, professional treatment is simple and easy.

 Busted Vein in Hand

 Busted veins in hands can be caused by additional blood in the veins.
 The pressure from the extra blood causes leakage under the skin.
 In general, the affected area becomes red and looks like a dark-colored bruise.
-Busted veins can be caused by accidentally bumping into objects or squashing a finger such as with a hammer or car door.
-Broken blood vessels can also be due to aging.
+Burst blood vessels in the hand can be caused by accidentally bumping into objects or squashing a finger such as with a hammer or car door.
+Broken blood vessels in the hand can also be due to aging.
 In truth, the skin gets thinner and bruises easily as we age.
 If you are concerned about the appearance of a busted vein, contact a specialist.
 Typically, busted veins are easily treated.

 Dark Veins in Hands